memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified/README.md

 - `c3(x, y) = {-a | a ∈ c2(x, y) } ∪ { a - b | a ∈ c1(y), b ∈ c0(x)}`

-These parameterized e-class functions recursively call each other to build up all the terms they represent.
+These parameterized e-class functions recursively call each other to build up all the terms they represent.[^termination]

 <!-- It's worth pointing out that a parameterized e-class (`c0`) spans infinitely many disjoint equivalence classes: -->
 <!-- `c0(a)`, `c0(b)`, ...; one e-class per "application" of the parameterized e-class.[^groups] -->